LazyDuchess/CarJack/README.md

 You can have multiple car prefabs in a single asset bundle.

 You can build the asset bundles with the `CarJack -> Build Asset Bundles` button and find the resulting asset bundles inside `CarJack.Editor/Build`.
 Copy the `.carbundle` files from here into your BepInEx plugins folder to see them in-game - the other files can be safely ignored.

-It's recommended you put them in their own subfolder inside your plugins folder - not inside the CarJack plugin folder, as this can get your bundles deleted if you update the mod via a Mod Manager.
+It's recommended you put car bundles in their own subfolder inside your plugins folder - not inside the CarJack plugin folder, as this can get your bundles deleted if you update the mod via a Mod Manager and they won't be loaded in-game.

 If `DeveloperMode` is enabled in this mod's BepInEx configuration file you can also reload car bundles in-game to test changes.